melisasaygin/SpeechDetection/README.md

 The document including detailed instructions on the repository structure and how to implement the models to your data will be added upon publication.

 NOTE: If you cannot preview a .ipynb (notebook) file at a given time, this is likely a github related bug.
 Then, go to https://nbviewer.jupyter.org/ and paste the URL there to preview a document with its output.
 (Or, you can download the script file with the associated dataset and run it on your computer).

+If you can preview a notebook file, but when you download it on your system and click on the file see an "Unhandled error" tab, you should right click on the .ipynb_checkpoints folder in the same folder as your .ipynb notebook file.
+Once you right click, select Properties, and make sure the "Read-only" is unchecked.
+The user should have Write permissions (can check this under Security once you right-clicked).
+If this does not solve the issue, simply place the Jupyter notebook in a new, different folder.